viernes, 26 de abril de 2019

 Little

-Little did he know!
+Little did

-Only in this way
+Only in

 Only in this way could John earn enough money to survive.